Oskang09/geliver-vscode/README.md

 ## Known Issues

-Currently webview is not able to import & export data, even tried local path believe it's some library not supported.
+1. Currently webview is not able to import & export data, even tried local path believe it's some library not supported.

-## Release Notes

-### 1.0.0

-Initial release of geliver.
+2. GRPC Setting will be bypass etc `UnaryInterceptor`, because currently is calling GRPC with go reflection instead grpc client.